 The word ‘Arrabbiata‘ is an Italian word which literally translates to ‘angry‘ in english.
 As the mood in the name suggests, the sauce in arrabiata pasta is fierce and spicy.
 For this spiciness, fresh red chillies or dried red chilli flakes are used in the making of sauce.

 Many people also refer to pasta arrabbiata as red sauce pasta because of its colour.
-It is an easy vegetarian pasta recipe which you can quickly whip at home especially on special occasions like valentine’s day.
+It is an easy & quick vegetarian pasta recipe which you can quickly make for dinner or on special occasions like valentine’s day.
 I am mentioning valentines day because I have seen people asking recommendations for ‘All red’ valentine special menu.

 This spicy arrabiata pasta tastes best with parmesan cheese.
 As the only dairy product in this recipe is parmesan cheese, this pasta recipe can easily be adapted to vegan version by using vegan substitute for parmesan cheese.